Icenium/icenium-cli/docs/man_pages/project/testing/emulate.md

 * `--path` - Specifies the directory that contains the project.
 If not specified, the project is searched for in the current directory and all directories above it.

 ### Attributes
-`<Command>` is a related command that sets a target platform for the `emulate` command.
-You can run the following related commands.
+`<Platform>` sets a target platform for the `emulate` command.
+You can set the following target platforms.
 * `android` - Builds the specified project in the cloud and runs it in the native Android emulator or Genymotion.
 <% if(isMacOS) { %>* `ios` - Builds the specified project in the cloud and runs it in the native iOS Simulator.<% } %>
 <% if(isWindows) { %>* `wp8` - Builds the specified project in the cloud and runs it in the native emulator from the Windows Phone 8.0 SDK or the Windows Phone 8.1 SDK.<% } %>